stckvrflw/pem-spgemm/README.md

 * driver    : 570.144
 * gcc       : 14.2.1 20241221

+How to compile:
+TODO wrap up the build system;
+The program works.
+But dependencies might need to be prepared manually.
+To reproduce: GPU with sm_86 (edit CMakeFiles.txt)

 How to use:
 * A^2   : ./spgemm "path-to-.mtx-file" [0/1]
 * A*At  : ./spgemm "path-to-.mtx-file" [0/1] 1